evanyip05/evanYip05/README.md

 <br>
 working on an game metadata editor (/seanyweany/Storyboard and or /evanyip05/Storyboard 2) <br>
 <br>
 Storyboard 2 is the newest code I have.
-Go check out /seanyweany/Storyboard for a older but more polished program
+Go check out /seanyweany/Storyboard for a older but more polished version

 <!--
 **evanyip05/evanYip05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.